styledbycatphillips-del/styled-by-cat-phillips/docs/TECHNICAL-BRAND-GUIDELINES.md

-# SBCP Technical Brand Guidelines
+# Kirksey House Technical Brand Guidelines
 ## For Developers & AI Tools

 > **Purpose:** Maintain brand consistency across all technical implementations.
 Use this to brief developers, designers, and AI tools on what's locked vs. flexible.